factcast/factcast/factcast-site/documentation-docsy/content/en/Usage/factus/projections/atomicity/redis-transactional-projections.md

 based on [Redission RTransaction](https://www.javadoc.io/doc/org.redisson/redisson/latest/org/redisson/api/RTransaction.html).

 Compared to a [Spring transactional projection]({{< ref "spring-transactional-projections.md">}}), a *Redis transactional projection* is more lightweight since
-- transactionallity is directly provided by `RTransaction`.
+- transactionality is directly provided by `RTransaction`.
 There is no need to deal with Spring's `PlatformTransactionManager`
 - the fact stream position is automatically managed (see example below)

 Working with a *Redis transactional projection* is **synchronous**.
 To ensure permanent data consistency, the Redission client